-Reduce your facility inhaled anesthetic carbon emissions by 50% by 2022!
+Reduce your facility inhaled anesthetic carbon emissions by 50%!

 Reduce Inhaled Anesthetic Atmospheric Waste

 Inhaled anesthetics are potent greenhouse gases.
 Waste anesthetic gases (WAGs) are routinely vented off facility rooftops, where their emissions to the outdoor environment are currently not controlled.
 Several simple strategies from the Anesthesiology Sustainability Checklist can reduce these emissions, and serve to protect public health, without compromising patient care:

 - Utilize low fresh gas flows